haziq-exe/TikTokAutoUploader/Documentation.md

 )
 ```

-For more details, please refer to the [README.md](README.md) or contact support if you encounter any issues.
+For more details, please feel free to contact me at haziqmk123@gmail.com or on LinkedIn (on my github profile)
 ```

 ### Key Sections: